HaoWuLab-Bioinformatics/IChrom-Deep/README.md

 The folder "feature" contains other features.
 The file "index.txt" and "word2vec.txt" are benchmark files used to extract word2vec features.
 The file "feature_code.py" is the code used to extract word2vec features.
 Note that changing the variable 'cell_lines' on line 48 to extract the different cell lines.
-The file "data_process.py" is the code uesd to filter.
+The file "data_process.py" is the code uesd to filter from raw data.
 The file "model.py" is the code of the IChrom-Deep model.
 Note that changing the variable 'cell_lines' on line 142 to predict the different cell lines.
 The file "cross_cell_all.py" is the code of the IChrom-Deep model on cross-cell lines validation.
 The variable 'cell_lines1' on line 172 is the training cell line and the variable 'cell_lines2' on line 173 is the testing cell line.
 The folder "generative model" is the code of DCGAN and VAE, using for promoting the study of chromatin interactions.